timotheuzi/gangwar/README.md

 ## 🎮 Game Overview

-You start as a small-time entrepreneur with $1000, 5 units of crack, and a pistol.
+You start as a small-time entrepreneur with $1000, 5 kilos of crack, and a pistol.
 Your goal is to build a massive gang empire, defeat the rival Squidies gang, and become the ultimate pimp king of the city.

 ### Key Features